Only logged in customers who have purchased this product may leave a review.

 Oud Cambodi E.O (7 YEAR AGED)

-Adam Michael has this to say “Many years ago, (2014) I was sent a tiny sample vial of Cambodian Oud.
+Adam Michael has this to say “Many years ago, (2014) I was sent a tiny sample vial of Cambodian Oud essential oil.
 It became apparent very quickly that what I had in my possession, was without question, the most multi layered, deeply complex and stupendously beautiful base note aromatic I had ever encountered.
 I would go on to have a little adventure offering this material (with the help of a third party) to my clients who all sang its praises.
 Fast-forward to 2019 and I finally have started to get my own supply chain for oud setup.

 So I think it is significant and only proper of me, to start this adventure (15/06/19) by making sure the first oud I introduce is again Cambodian material.
 Regarding the photo, I also wanted to pay homage to Cambodia beyond the obvious photo of our bottle, and have opted for a photo from the world famous and breathtakingly beautiful archaeological site called Angkor Wat.

 OK, so Cambodian Oud Essential Oil, first what I have here is plantation material and essentially of organic status minus the certification.

 The opening is a master class, displaying potent agrestic woody nuances, that resemble being inside a carpenters work room, the smell of freshly varnished furniture, cresole stained overalls, saw dust and wood shavings everywhere.
 And within this mash up of scent, you find a delicate sweet fruit melody, dark incense, spiced woods and peppery tinges.
 This is the general vibe of the aroma for two to three hours and again let me just say… WOW.